Missions of the Protestant Reformed Churches in America

 PRC Seminary Notices:

 • Senior Arend Haveman is in the final weeks of his summer-fall internship (July-December) in Pittsburgh PRC under Rev. W. Bruinsma.
-He is busy with all aspects of the ministry, and is regularly preaching new sermons.
+He is busy with all aspects of the ministry, including regular preaching.
 After the internship is completed, he will return for this final semester next year, Lord willing.

 • For the latest seminary news and information, visit the seminary's website - and don't forget the blog!